cockroachdb/docs/v20.1/set-vars.md

 ## `SET TIME ZONE`

-{{site.data.alerts.callout_danger}}As a best practice, we recommend not using this setting and avoid setting a session time for your database.
-We instead recommend converting UTC values to the appropriate time zone on the client side.{{site.data.alerts.end}}

-You can control your client's default time zone for the current session with <code>SET TIME ZONE</code>.
+You can control your client's default time zone for the current session with `SET TIME ZONE`.
 This will apply a session offset to all [`TIMESTAMP WITH TIME ZONE`](timestamp.html) values.

-{{site.data.alerts.callout_info}}With setting <code>SET TIME ZONE</code>, CockroachDB uses UTC as the default time zone.{{site.data.alerts.end}}
+With setting `SET TIME ZONE`, CockroachDB uses UTC as the default time zone.

+{{site.data.alerts.callout_danger}}
+As a best practice, we recommend not using this setting and avoid setting a session time for your database.
+We instead recommend converting UTC values to the appropriate time zone on the client side.
+{{site.data.alerts.end}}

 ### Parameters

 The time zone value indicates the time zone for the current session.

 This value can be a string representation of a local system-defined time zone (e.g., `'EST'`, `'America/New_York'`) or a positive or negative numeric offset from UTC (e.g., `-7`, `+7`).
 All timezone abbreviations are case-sensitive and must be uppercase, with the exception of `UTC`, for which `utc` is an alias.

 `DEFAULT`, `LOCAL`, or `0` sets the session time zone to `UTC`.